aenaumov/aenaumov/README.md

 - 👋 Hi, I’m @aenaumov

-- 🌱 I’m currently learning JAVA
+- 🌱 I’m JAVA developer

 - 📫 How to reach me a.e.naumov@yandex.ru